MINI hatchback review - Engines, performance and drive

 The MINI isn’t usually uncomfortable, however.
 It’s nicely settled at motorway speeds, while the relative lack of wind and road noise makes it feel like a very grown-up small car.
 Factor in strong acceleration with most models (basic One variants aside), and this is a surprisingly relaxing long-distance cruiser.

 Of all the engines it’s the three-cylinder petrol Cooper that shines brightest, because it’s quick and very eager to be revved – but not so powerful that it races to unnecessary or unmanageable speeds.
 It really suits the character of the car, and it sounds great.

-There are four petrol engines to choose from.
-The entry-level MINI One gets a 101bhp 1.5-litre three-cylinder turbo, while the Cooper gets a 134bhp version of the same engine.
-The Cooper S has a 2.0-litre four-cylinder engine with 189bhp, and the JCW model, also a 2.0-litre, is boosted further to 228bhp.
+With the 101bhp 1.5-litre MINI One no longer available, there are three petrol engines to choose from: the Cooper gets a 134bhp version of the same engine, the Cooper S has a 2.0-litre four-cylinder engine with 176bhp, while the JCW model, also a 2.0-litre, is boosted further to 228bhp.

 The 1.5-litre petrol in the Cooper really does shine, though.
-With 134bhp and 220Nm of torque from just 1,250rpm it’s quite strong from low revs, but the real magic is at the top end of the rev range.
-It sounds raspy and pulls strongly, with 0-62mph coming in 7.9 seconds, or 8.2 in the five-door owing to its extra bulk.
+With 134bhp and 220Nm of torque from just 1,480rpm it’s quite strong from low revs, but the real magic is at the top end of the rev range.
+It sounds raspy and pulls strongly, with 0-62mph coming in 8.0s, or 8.3s in the five-door owing to its extra bulk.

 In this review

 - 1MINI hatchback review The stylish MINI hatchback is full of quality and driver appeal that few rivals can match

 - 2Engines, performance and drive - currently readingA brilliant range of engines and one of the best small car driving experiences there is – but comfort suffers

 - 3MPG, CO2 and Running CostsThe MINI offers strong economy and, if specced carefully, should be a very sound buy that will hold its value well